Ciao, welcome back to my blog!

 The chef cooks in front of you at the Teppan grill while interacting with you.

 My boyfriend booked for my birthday and I really enjoyed both the performance and the food.

 The place is decorated in typical Japanese style while the lights were kept to a minimum to highlight the dazzling showmanship of the chef.

 The show was great, the food cooked to perfection and the staff super kind and friendly in the most professional way.

 They knew it was my birthday from the reservation and they made me feel special every second during the evening without being overwhelmed.

 After the bill, the waiter also secretly asked Nic to wait before leaving and then the chef and the staff made us a surprise coming at the table with a slice of chocolate cake and strawberries singing Happy Birthday first in English and then in Japanese, which was very sweet.

 I loved the fact that they looked genuinely happy and having fun with us and I really appreciated the kind gesture.

 Eat out help out:

-For the month of August the government here in the Uk decided to give a hand to the hospitality industry that were massively affected from the temporary closure during the lockdown.
+For August, the government here in the Uk decided to give a hand to the hospitality industry that was massively affected by the temporary closure during the lockdown.